zavalalabs/zavalalabs.github.io/_posts/2026-04-01-EV-Charging-Optimization-in-Colorado.md

 | 3/16/2026 | 56m 47s | 47.672 | $24.79 | 50.4 kW |
 | 3/21/2026 | 26m 43s | 34.737 | $18.06 | 78.0 kW |

-That March 21st session stands out — 34.7 kWh in 26 minutes at an implied average of 78 kW.
+That March 21st session stands out: 34.7 kWh in 26 minutes at an implied average of 78 kW.
 The Solterra's DC fast charge ceiling is 100 kW.
 The most likely explanation for the apparent high average is that the car accepted a higher initial charge rate at low state of charge, then tapered down as the battery filled and warmed up.
 The 78 kW figure is an average across 26 minutes; the peak was almost certainly higher at the start and dropped from there.

 At $0.52/kWh, these sessions cost 9% less than EA and are considerably more predictable.
 Every session completed, no aborts, no throttling events.
 The trade-off versus L2 is straightforward: these sessions cost about $0.04–0.09/kWh more than the UCAR L2 sessions but deliver in 25–57 minutes instead of 3–8 hours.
 When the route requires it, the math is obvious.

 ## Electrify America: More Data, More Variance

-The EA dataset covers 26 sessions from October 2024 through January 2026 — a 15-month window across five Colorado locations.
+The EA dataset covers 26 sessions from October 2024 through January 2026, covering a 15-month window across five Colorado locations.
 The headline numbers look similar to ChargePoint DC fast charging at first glance: 491 kWh delivered, $263.25 spent, $0.54/kWh average.
 But the averages don't tell the real story here.
 The variance does.

 ### Sessions by Location